How to Submit

 3. SIGNIFICANCE

 Do you have any suggestions for improving the manuscript?
 How accessible is it to readers?
-Can you suggest brief additions or amendments (words, phrases) or an introductory statement that will increase the value of this paper?
-Can you suggest any reductions in the paper, or deletions of parts?
+Do you suggest any additions or amendments (words, phrases) or an introductory statement that would increase the value of this paper?
+Do you suggest any reductions to the paper, or deletions of any parts?
 Would the manuscript be more effective if reconceptualized, reorganized, shortened, or tightened up?
-Please be as explicit as possible.
+Please be as specific as possible.

 Please let us know whether, in your best judgment, the manuscript should be: